Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Conclusion

 \section{Conclusion}

-In this work, we present Humanoid-LLA, a unified framework for open-vocabulary humanoid control that bridges high-level language command and humanoid whole body execution.
+In this work, we present Humanoid-LLA, a unified framework for free-form language humanoid control that bridges high-level language commands and whole-body execution.
 Our approach addresses the critical challenges of language generalization and physical fidelity in text-to-humanoid whole body control.
-Specifically, Humanoid-LLA introduce a unified codebook that aligns human and humanoid motion primitives, effectively bridging large language models and whole-body controller.
-By augmenting large-scale human-motion datasets with vision language model generated annotations and fine-tuning with humanoid feedback in simulation, our model achieves enhanced language generalization and physical feasibility at execution.
+Specifically, Humanoid-LLA introduces a unified motion vocabulary that aligns human and humanoid motion primitives, effectively bridging large language models and a whole-body controller.
+By augmenting large-scale human-motion datasets with vision-language model-generated annotations and fine-tuning with humanoid feedback in simulation, our model achieves enhanced language generalization and physical feasibility at execution.
 Extensive evaluations on both physical feasibility and motion quality demonstrate that our method outperforms prior works in physical environments, culminating in successful deployment on real humanoid hardware.
 Extending Humanoid-LLA to richer multimodal grounding and longer-horizon planning remains an important direction.